A-NZ-PEPPOL/A-NZ-Industry-Practice-Statements/A-NZ ASWG_Consistent Data Mapping.md

 **Issue Statement:**

 <ol>
-  <li><u>Default value</u><br>
+  <li><u>Default value</u>
-  A Peppol eInvoice must contain either a purchase order (PO) number or a buyer reference number.
-This is commonly required to enable buyers to trigger automated workflows, e.g. for PO matching or invoice approval.<br>
+    <p>A Peppol eInvoice must contain either a purchase order (PO) number or a buyer reference number.
+This is commonly required to enable buyers to trigger automated workflows, e.g. for PO matching or invoice approval.</p>
-  Some invoices require neither reference and therefore the sending solution needs to include a “dummy” value to pass validation, e.g., “PO”, “NA” or the invoice number.<br>
+    <p>Some invoices require neither reference and therefore the sending solution needs to include a “dummy” value to pass validation, e.g., “PO”, “NA” or the invoice number.</p>
-  Some sending solutions have coded the dummy value in the purchase order field.
-This has caused processing issues for some buyers as the dummy value was treated as a PO number but could not be matched, causing rejection of invoices.
+    <p>Some sending solutions have coded the dummy value in the purchase order field.
+This has caused processing issues for some buyers as the dummy value was treated as a PO number but could not be matched, causing rejection of invoices.</p>
   </li>

-  <li><u>Buyer Reference information</u><br>
+  <li><u>Buyer Reference information</u>
-  Buyer Reference information is the alternative but it is a key piece of information that enables buyers to trigger processing workflows.
-Buyers require different reference information depending on business processes and system capabilities, such as Buyer’s contact (e.g., email or staff name), Trading account number, or a Location ID.
+    <p>Buyer Reference information is the alternative but it is a key piece of information that enables buyers to trigger processing workflows.
+Buyers require different reference information depending on business processes and system capabilities, such as Buyer’s contact (e.g., email or staff name), Trading account number, or a Location ID.</p>
   </li>
 </ol>

 ---